 Many internship locations will require you to come in for an interview and/or provide several pieces of documentation before committing to host your internship.
+These documents should be stored on your computer, ready to send, or via an online portfolio such as College Central Network (see your CCV Portal or contact Career Services for more information).
 Please confirm that you have in hand the following items:

-- □ A current resume
+A current resume - please include with this form for faster placement

-- □ A copy of your background check
+A copy of your background check

-- □ Your current CPR/First Aid certification; AHS Basic Life Support (BLS) for Healthcare is preferred by most internship partners.
+Your current CPR/First Aid certification; AHS Basic Life Support (BLS) for Healthcare is preferred by most

+internship partners.

-- □ Proof of Immunizations:
+Proof of Immunizations:

-- Tetanus
+• Tetanus

-- Diphtheria
+Diphtheria

-- Pertussis
+• Pertussis

-- Measles
+• Measles

-- Mumps
+• Mumps

-- Rubella
+Rubella

-- Varicella
+Varicella

-- Hep B
+● Hep B

-- TB
+• TB

-- Influenza vaccine^
+Influenza vaccine^

 For TB, you must provide evidence of a PPD with negative results performed within the past 12 months.

-[^]Current season flu vaccine is required by some internship partners.
+^Current season flu vaccine is required by some internship partners.
 Students are strongly encouraged to have this vaccination.

+Optional: Personal liability insurance (required by some internship locations):

+I have personal liability insurance.

+I am willing to purchase personal liability insurance (~\$35/year).

+I am NOT willing to purchase personal liability insurance.

-I confirm that I have the above documents in my possession and available for review.
+I confir m that I have the above documents in my possession and available for review.

-Signature

-Date
+Signatu re Date